insidae/website/content/29-07-2020/index.md

 "What happens if they're not?"

 From there it spiralled.
 Finding the answers to these questions became a fun game and, more often than not, I was surprised how easily the answers became apparent.
-Before I knew it, I'd been working on the idea for five months and, at this point, I had to admit I was enjoying every minute.
+Before I knew it, I'd been working on the idea for five months and had to admit to myself that I was enjoying every minute.

 ![February 20th, 2020](Tweet-01.jpg)